lightning2901/Tree-Branch-Modeling/README.md

 ## Introduction
 In nature, trees exhibit complex and fascinating growth patterns, especially in how their branches extend and branch out.
 These patterns are not random but follow specific mathematical and biological rules that can be modeled and understood through algorithms.
 This project aims to reproduce the Growth of a tree, and understand tools can be applied to model the growth of the tree and make it beautyful.

-Through this project, we aim to graphically reproduce the branching process of trees, analyzing how different growth rules influence the final structure of a tree.
-We will also compare the results obtained with different types of trees, both visually and numerically, allowing a deeper understanding of how plants interact with space and time during their development.
+Through this project, we aim to graphically reproduce the branching process of trees, analyzing how different growth rules influence the final structure of a tree, both visually and numerically, allowing a deeper understanding of how plants interact with space and time during their development.
 This approach will enable us not only to visualize the inherent beauty in nature's patterns but also to delve into the connection between biology and mathematics in plant growth.

 ## General objective 🎯
 The main goal is to reproduce the growth of a tree, with a specific focus on its branches, using an algorithmic model described on a GitHub Repository refered in References.